MicrosoftDocs/Hololens/hololens/hololens2-industrial-edition-faq.md

 ### Can I purchase replacement parts for HoloLens 2 Industrial Edition?

 Replacement parts and refurbishments are not supported for the HoloLens 2 Industrial Edition.
-If you find yourself in need of a replacement please use our rapid replacement program for the HoloLens 2 Industrial Edition.
+If you find yourself in need of a replacement, use our rapid replacement program for the HoloLens 2 Industrial Edition.

 ### Is the carrying case clean room approved?